JoyeLuo/trackit/README.md

 Components :

-TrackerTool - Auto-Commits changes to a git repository at configurable intervals
+com.tracker.TrackerTool - Auto-Commits changes to a git repository at configurable intervals

-Reader - Reads commits to an Output Stream
+com.tracker.read.Reader - Reads commits to an Output Stream